suborbital/docs/website/docs/hosted-quickstart.md

 ## Meet PRO.xyz: our demo app

-PRO.xyz (read: "proxies") is an imaginary company that operates networking services.Its services can be used to load-balance & cache requests,as well as protect its customers' servers from network attacks.
+PRO.xyz (read: "proxies") is an imaginary company that operates networking services.
+Its services can be used to load-balance & cache requests,as well as protect its customers' servers from network attacks.

-Of course this is just a demonstration, so what happens behind the scenes is that our service generates a made-up "request log" of inbound HTTP requests that are being forwarded to upstream hosts.PRO.xyz' clients are able to view these requests in their dashboard
+Of course this is just a demonstration, so what happens behind the scenes is that our service generates a made-up "request log" of inbound HTTP requests that are being forwarded to upstream hosts.PRO.xyz' clients are able to view these requests in their dashboard.

 Most providers have their own logic and algorithms that detect abuse,send out alerts or initiate protective measures.
 They may allow for some customizability, but it's _usually_ very limited.